chandanmal00/VisaAppointmentNotifier/README.md

 1. TelegramChanneMessageNotifierMain.py is the main starting place - this will run the application polling every 30 secs: https://github.com/chandanmal00/VisaAppointmentNotifier/blob/main/TelegramChanneMessageNotifierMain.py#L257

+command line: python TelegramChanneMessageNotifierMain.py

 2. You will need to setup certain properties in VisaAppointmentSecrets.py : https://github.com/chandanmal00/VisaAppointmentNotifier/blob/main/VisaAppointmentSecrets.py
 This are essentially your Twilio Credentials, India/US phone numbers, Telegram Ids to send messages, Telegram credentials

 ####Other Tips####

-Nothing figured out on my own, Everythinb below is due to great work by everyone(kindness/time to give back) in the amazing Telegram Community, Here is what helped us
+Nothing figured out on my own, Everything below is due to great work by everyone(kindness/time to give back) in the amazing Telegram Community, Here is what helped us

 1. *Making sure: you have both mobile and laptop credentials saved like Amazon 1 click style
 2. *The checkbox and the captcha are a pain, so it takes time to get used to it, specially the autocomplete in safari has been a big pain for me that screwed me 2 times earlier